 An H-1B dependent employer is one that, according to the USCIS, has too many H-1B workers relative to the total number of employees that work for the employer.
 Here is a breakdown of the proportions that qualify an employer as H-1B dependent:

-If your employer gains H-1B dependent status (hires too many H-1B employers) after the LCA approval but before your H-1B approval, a second LCA will need to be filed in order to move forward.
+If your employer gains H-1B dependent status (hires too many H-1B employers) after the LCA approval but before your H-1B approval, a second LCA will need to be filed to move forward.

 Being considered H-1B dependent will require your employer to make three more attestations on top of the ones previously mentioned on this page.
 They are: